pedrorosa-dev/.dotfiles/README.md

 ## About

 Welcome to my personal dotfiles repository, where I manage all my configuration files using [GNU Stow](https://www.gnu.org/software/stow/).
-This setup allows me to maintain a clean and organized home directory, while making it easy to apply my preferred configurations across different machines.
+This setup allows me to maintain a clean and organized home directory while making it easy to apply my preferred configurations across different machines.

 ### Included Configurations